ciaracloud/fullStackProject/README.md

 # Vacay Buddy

 ## Description:

 Vacay Buddy is a website that helps users plan and store information for their vacation.
 They can input their name, and the dates and city of their vacation and a list of hotels, restaurants, and excursions will appear for them to choose from.

-## Technologies Used:
+## Technologies used:

 - Javascript
 - Node.js